Topl/ValkyrieInstrument/README.md

 # ValkyrieInstrument

+A language instrument developed for Graal Javascript execution using the Truffle API.
+The instrument breaks program execution when it encounts certain reserved namespace functions and injects the results from the service controller back into the program before continuing execution of the Javascript.

 ## Build process (Using Graal version > 19.0.2 as project SDK)
 - Download maven command line tools
 - Clone the repository